themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > To reiterate, other types of surgery include ablation or cauterization.
 Both of these only remove the tissue on the surface but neglect the tissue growing beneath the surface.
 In most cases, ablation/cauterization surgery will not be effective for long-term management of endometriosis because the tissue remains below the surface.
 Excess scar tissue can also form using these methods due to the high energy and heat applied to surrounding healthy tissue.
 In many cases, the inflammation following ablation and cauterization can be another source of pain.
 This is why excision surgery is the gold standard for treatment.
 If a patient is considering surgery, it is important that they ask their surgeon the method for removal.
 >
-> \
->
 > \-endofound.org

 **Why Hysterectomy is not a treatment option?**

 > It is a common myth that having a hysterectomy will cure endometriosis.
 There is no cure for endometriosis and a hysterectomy is rarely the best treatment.
 Most endometriosis is located in areas other than the reproductive organs.
 If you simply remove the uterus and do not excise the remaining lesions, the patient will continue to have pain.
 >
-> \
->
-> \
->
 > \-Endofound.org

-\*\*\*\*[Endometriosis persisting after castration: clinical characteristics and results of surgical management](https://www.ncbi.nlm.nih.gov/pubmed/8127534?fbclid=IwAR1PCTJ0BUkHuiB03sg8QrKMECRCFjofBmpSDSc3ipADCLww5NyuLK2asvA) explains why hysterectomy is _not_ a suitable treatment option.
+[Endometriosis persisting after castration: clinical characteristics and results of surgical management](https://www.ncbi.nlm.nih.gov/pubmed/8127534?fbclid=IwAR1PCTJ0BUkHuiB03sg8QrKMECRCFjofBmpSDSc3ipADCLww5NyuLK2asvA) explains why hysterectomy is _not_ a suitable treatment option.

 > Endometriosis can remain symptomatic after castration, with or without estrogen therapy.
 In such patients, there is a 33% frequency of intestinal involvement.
 At castration, consideration should be given to removal of invasive peritoneal and intestinal disease.
 Symptom improvement occurs in most patients after excision of endometriosis.

 **Hormonal Contraceptives/ Oral Birth Control:**

-Knowing the true place of hormonal contraceptive in one's care is important for a patient to know.
+Knowing the true place of hormonal contraceptive in the treament of endometriosis is important for a patient to know.
 Many providers will inaccurately present oral contraceptives to patients as a "treatment" for the actual disease mechanism and fail to inform them it is only symptomatic suppression that can allow the disease to progress.
 A doctor should not believe all hormonal contraceptives work equally to manage the disease.
 Endo specialists agree hormonal contraceptives do not treat the disease, but can at times manage the symptoms until proper intervention or relief can be attained.
 An eye opening review and one I mention to all of my doctors is [Hormonal Contraception in Women with Endometriosis: a Systematic Review](https://www.ncbi.nlm.nih.gov/pubmed/30664383).
 The authors found,

 > Combined hormonal contraceptives  and progestin-only contraceptives are effective for the relief of endometriosis-related dysmenorrhoea, pelvic pain and dyspareunia, and improve Quality of Life.
 Some combined oral contraceptives decreased the risk of disease recurrence after conservative surgery, but progestin-only contraceptives did not.
 There is insufficient evidence, however, to reach definitive conclusions about the overall superiority of any particular hormonal contraceptive.